HenriWahl/dhcpy6d-jekyll/docs/documentation/config/general.md

 ### Setting `nameserver`

 Nameservers to be replied to request option 23 are defined with **nameserver**.
-If more than one is needed they have to be separated by spaces.
+If more than one is needed they have to be separated by spaces or comma.

 #### Example: